glorialulu/TSNet/docs/results.rst

 ---------------------

 At the beginning of transient simulation,
-TSNet will report the approximation running time based on the calculation time of first few time steps and the total number of time steps.
+TSNet will report the approximation simulation time based on the calculation time of first few time steps and the total number of time steps.
-Additionally, the computation progress will also printed on the screen as the simulation proceeds.
+Additionally, the computation progress will also printed on the screen as the simulation proceeds, as shown in :numref:`time`.

 .. _time:
 .. figure:: figures/time.PNG
    :width: 400
    :alt: time

+   Runtime output about calculation time and process.